quiltingcode/events-backend-api/README.md

 * profile_id
 * profile_image

+I also set up one field filter to filter the messages by the profile they are sent to.

 If the user logs in, a form becomes visible under the contact list to create a new contact.
 The profile they want to contact can be selected from the dropdown, and a message text must be entered to post the contact successfully.

 ![Create a Contact](images/create-contact-form.png)